openbsd/xenocara/lib/mesa/docs/gallium/tgsi.rst

 .. opcode:: TG4 - Texture Gather

-  As per ARB_texture_gather, gathers the four texels to be used in a bi-linear filtering operation and packs them into a single register.
+  As per :ext:`GL_ARB_texture_gather`, gathers the four texels to be used in a bi-linear   filtering operation and packs them into a single register.
   Only works with 2D, 2D array, cubemaps, and cubemaps arrays.
 For 2D textures, only the addressing modes of the sampler and the top level of any mip pyramid are used.
 Set W to zero.
 It behaves like the TEX instruction, but a filtered sample is not generated.
 The four samples that contribute to filtering are placed into XYZW in clockwise order, starting with the (u,v) texture coordinate delta at the following locations (-, +), (+, +), (+, -), (-, -), where the magnitude of the deltas are half a texel.

   PIPE_CAP_TEXTURE_SM5 enhances this instruction to support shadow per-sample depth compares, single component selection, and a non-constant offset.
 It